-ALDinHE’s funding call opens in June of each year for 4 weeks.
+ALDinHE’s funding call opens on the 1st June of each year and closes 30th June.
 We have £5,000 available in funding, with a maximum of £1,000 per project, and this opportunity is open to anyone who works at a member institution.
 Each year ALDinHE allocates funding for innovative research projects that focus on specific aspects of Learning Development.

 The ALDinHE grants are competitive bids, which are judged by the Research and Development working group against the following criteria: